 While not as narratively challenging as Schoenbrun’s debut, I Saw the TV Glow operates on emotion and visual storytelling over a conventional narrative.
 It heightens the effectiveness of the eerie, potent imagery that pervades Owen’s life, and it showcases Shoenbrun’s incredible eye for framing and composition.
 The baddies from “The Pink Opaque” bleed over into the real world like a lucid nightmare.
 Schoenbrun utilizes a variety of techniques, textures, and influences to capture the fictional series’ monsters here, from a Georges Méliès by way of Smashing Pumpkins stop-motion moon villain, Mr. Melancholy, to a nightmarish ice cream truck engulfed in vibrant neon smoke.

-It’s a ’90s kid fevered dream of a movie.
-It’s a familiar yet distant realm where Fruitopia vending machines fill the school cafeteria.
+It’s a ’90s kid fever dream of a movie.
+A familiar yet distant realm where Fruitopia vending machines fill the school cafeteria.
 Where familiar ’90s pop culture faces like Durst and Buffy alum Amber Benson, briefly appearing as another student’s mom, appear to capture the decade’s vibe further.
 Where the crackling haze of VHS seeps over on screen, not just with the tapes that Maddy dutifully makes for Owen but also in the villains who escape from their fictional realm.
 It not only creates a specificity for Schoenbrun’s deeply personal examination but a relatable touchstone of youth- a period where we often form our identities based on our pop culture obsessions and cling to them like lifeboats in tempestuous waters.

 Schoenbrun delivers a singular vision of arthouse horror that entrances for its fevered dream style and insanely cool imagery.
-I Saw the TV Glow is relatable for any ’90s kid who ever felt like an outsider whose closest friends were the ones found on TV.
+I Saw the TV Glow is relatable for any ’90s kid who ever felt like an outsider and whose closest friends were the ones found on TV.
 There’s something rare and special about a filmmaker so willing to get this personal and to do so with such a confident grasp of visual storytelling.
 More than just an assured piece of arthouse horror surrealism, it’s a stunning and bittersweet reminder that you’re not alone, fictional friends or otherwise.

-The post ‘I Saw the TV Glow’ Sundance Review – A Personal Portrait of Dysphoria and Surreal Horror appeared first on Bloody Disgusting!.
+The post ‘I Saw the TV Glow’ Review – A Personal Portrait of Dysphoria and Surreal Horror appeared first on Bloody Disgusting!.